thebernardlim/thebernardlim.github.io/_posts/2022-08-18-azure-storage-blob-delete-files-powershell.md

 ```

 Do note the above script can be used for any blob types.
-The above script can be hooked as part of a **SQL Job** as part of the **SQL Maintenance Plan** after backing up, or via any scheduler options such as Azure Functions with timers etc.
+The above script can be hooked as part of a **SQL Job** as part of the **SQL Maintenance Plan** after backing up, or via any scheduler options such as Azure Functions with timers, Azure Automation etc.

 Hope the above is useful as a starting point.